Multi-instance releases

 Learn how to create and manage releases across instances

-Self-hosted organizations can manage the releases of protected apps across multiple deployment instances.
-You can specify which release version of an app is available on each deployment that's configured with Source Control.
-This is particularly useful if you want to test a newer version of an app on a specific instance first.
+Organizations can manage the releases of protected apps and protected workflows across multiple deployment instances.
+You can specify which release version of an app or workflow is available on each deployment that's configured with Source Control.
+This is particularly useful if you want to test a newer version on a staging or development instance before promoting to production.

 You can also programmatically manage multi-instance releases and manifests using the Retool API.
 Refer to the Source Control section of the Retool API reference for complete API documentation.